AntociM/El-mania/README.md

 Located at the page bottom.
 It has three sections:

-1. social media section is redirecting the user to El-mania's Facebook page and other social media pages (El-mania does not have business pages on this website).
+1. social media section is redirecting the user to El-mania's Facebook page and other social media pages (El-mania does not yet have business pages on other social platforms).
 2. in the second section:
 - is embedded in a signup form to the company's newsletter.
-A list of Useful Links redirects the user to Terms to sale, Open purchase, and Privacy policy pages to increase the client's reliability.
+- A list of Useful Links redirects the user to Terms to sale, Open purchase, and Privacy policy pages to increase the website's reliability.
 - company's contact details, followed by a button to the client form.
 3. Copywrite information